 Exclude extreme values

-You can exclude extreme values from affecting reports so a few unusual orders don't affect your activity results.
+You can exclude extreme values from affecting reports in Adobe Target so a few unusual orders don't affect your activity results.
 An example of an unusual order might be a coach buying uniforms for an entire team instead of individual shoppers buying individual uniforms.

 The Exclude Extreme Values flag applies to activities with Revenue and Engagement metric types only.